OOlatubosun/datahackerman_final_project/README.md

+# Datahackerman Final Project

+AutoML Datahackerman Final Projectusing AutoGluon Framework

+## Introduction

 Please use version control and virtual environments in our work.
 Please commit several times as your work progress with meaningful comments and create a requirements file so we can see what you are working with.

 Now, as for the challenges, you find the data you need in the "data" folder and should be comprised of 3 files: csv_file.csv, json_file.json, txt_file.txt

+The challenges are divided into 4 parts.

+This project work uses `AutoGluon` framework.

+## Objective

 The challenges are divided into 4 parts:
 __API Access__

 This challenge will involve querying an API and extracting information from it.
 The API in question provides information on Game of Thrones, allowing one to access information on the houses, characters and books.